satishgunjal/satishgunjal.github.io/_posts/ml_intro_and_learning_plan/2020-05-01-Machine_Learning_Introduction_And_Learning_Plan.md

 So in supervise learning we have to understand the relationship between input and output values so that we can predict the values based on input data.
 Regression and classification are two types of supervised learning problems
-* **Regression problem**: If the prediction is some kind of continuous value like price of the house then it is called as regression problem
+* **Regression problem**: If the prediction is some kind of continuous value, like price of the house then it is called as regression problem

-* **Classification problem**: If the prediction is some kind of classification like house will sale or not then it is called as classification problem
+* **Classification problem**: If the prediction is some kind of classification like house will sale or not, then it is called as classification problem

 ![regression_vs_classification.png](https://github.com/satishgunjal/images/blob/master/Regression_vs_Classification.png?raw=true)

 ## **Unsupervised Learning**

 In case of unsupervised learning our dataset is without any set of output values or labels.
-Unsupervised learning is a learning setting where we give the algorithm a ton of unlabeled data and ask it to find some kind of structure in it.
+Unsupervised learning is a learning setting, where we give the algorithm a ton of unlabeled data and ask it to find some kind of structure in it.

 Since our data is unlabeled unsupervised learning allows us to approach a problem with little or no idea what our result should look like

 Clustering and association are two type of unsupervised learning problems

-* **Clustering**: Clustering problem is used to fin inherent grouping in data. e.g. In case of e-commerce finding a group of customers based on purchasing behavior
+* **Clustering**: Clustering problem is used to find inherent grouping in data. e.g. In case of e-commerce, finding a group of customers based on purchasing behavior

 * **Association**: Association problem is used to find rules that describe the large portions of data. e.g. In e-commerce finding a rule, why customers that buy X items also tends to buy Y items